Tamale Teaching Hospital: Teaching hospital status

 In 2005 the Northern Regional Coordinating Council decided to partner the Ghana Health Service to upgrade the hospital to the status of a Teaching Hospital.
 The upgrade made the hospital the third teaching hospital in the country.
 The upgrade was to help with the training of health professionals from the University of Development Studies.

 Mandate

 The mandate of the hospital is set by Act 525 of the Ghana Health Service and Teaching Hospitals Act of 1996.
 The stipulations of the mandate empowers the hospital to function in three critical areas namely, the provision of advanced clinical health services, supporting the training of undergraduates and postgraduates in medical sciences and finally, undertaking research into health issues for the purpose of improving health care.

-The hospital offers a wide range of services, including: